When Should Someone Seek Counseling?

 Some of my clients only have one or two counseling episodes in their life due to symptoms related to a developmental issues or life problem.
 Then they end counseling successfully.
 The symptoms of these clients are usually a response to an external stressor.
 These might include a difficult life task or situation, a conflicted relationship, or a traumatic life event.
 When they have worked through their problem, they are ready to end their counseling.
 Some therapists call this “solution focused therapy.”
 However, there are those clients who have a continuing mental health illness.
 They need continual treatment or intermittent counseling to manage their symptoms and life problems.
 Some of my clients have psychological disorders that are a result of biological causes such as abnormal brain chemistry or genetic factors.

 I also have clients who are in and out of treatment and counseling.
-They complete one treatment episode successfully, but only return when their symptoms reoccur (regression or relapse).
+They complete one treatment episode successfully, but only return when their symptoms reoccur.
 At that time, they may also need a medication adjustment with short-term counseling.
 Not all clients seek counseling because they are having symptoms or are having problems in their life and relationships.
 Some people enter counseling because they want to better themselves or their lives.
 Or they may feel empty or non-fulfilled in some way.
 Although they are functioning well in all areas of life, they may not even know why they are unhappy or why they are not content in their relationships.

 How Do I Find a Counselor?